pt-dot/restful-api-standardization/README.md

 }
 ```

-For returning multiple validation problems, here's the example:
+For returning multiple validation problems, it **MUST** return error messages inside an array.
+Inside the `errors` array **MUST** contain the following element:
+- `key` : taken from request body's property that doesn't pass the validation
+- `value`: is the validation error message

+Here's the example for multiple validation problems:
 ```
 {
     "success": false,
     "error-code": null, /* or optional error payload, eg: 3001, 3002, etc. */
     "errors": [
-        "The email must be a valid email",
-        "The password must be at least 6 chaarcters", "The phone number is already used"
+        "email": "The email must be a valid email", "password": "The password must be at least 6 chaarcters", "phone": "The phone number is already used"
     ],
     "message": "Error xyz has occurred"
 }